 2020 RECOGNIZING 25 YEARS

-2020 marks the 25th anniversary of the formation of the Jackfish Lake Management Association.
+2020 marked the 25th anniversary of the formation of the Jackfish Lake Management Association.
 The survival of Jackfish Lake over the last two decades is thanks in large part to the concerted efforts of the individuals who have led and supported the work of the association, as the lake has faced significant challenges in ensuring its sustainability.
 This work continues as the lake faces new challenges.

 As the Association exists through voluntary membership and is led by community members on a volunteer basis, anyone with an interest in Jackfish Lake is urged to become a member of the Association and to become actively involved in the Association.
 We are only as strong as the level of interest and commitment of our community members.
-As we celebrate our success over the last 25 years, we must not lose sight of the continued challenges facing Jackfish Lake or the need for us to continue to work together to ensure the lake’s sustainability.
+As we celebrated our success over the last 25 years, we must not lose sight of the continued challenges facing Jackfish Lake or the need for us to continue to work together to ensure the lake’s sustainability.